Thinkr1/Loffty/README.md

 ## Beta testing

 Loffty is currently in its early stages of development.
-If you have a notched MacBook, try it out and let me know what you think.
+If you have a notched MacBook, feel free try it out and let me know what you think.

 Found a bug, have a suggestion, or want to see something added?
 [Open an issue](../../issues) or get in touch directly.